helloabunai/ScaleHD/src/docs/PlannedFeatures.rst

 Here, future plans for ScaleHD are listed.
 These include new features to the pipeline, as well as improvements to existing features.

- * Fully implement Single Nucleotide Polymorphism detection into the pipeline.
  * Re-implement DSP module in a compiled language for speed improvements.
  * Development of a Electron + Node.js GUI frontend.
  * Development of a novel data output format for rapid in-depth data sharing.